databrickslabs/ucx/README.md

 ```

 Download a csv file from a single workspace (`--run-as-collection False`) or a collection of workspaces
 (`--run-as-collection True`).
-This command is especially useful when downloading the same file from multiple workspace.
+This command is especially useful when downloading the same file from multiple workspaces.

 # Common Challenges and the Solutions
 Users might encounter some challenges while installing and executing UCX.
 Please find the listing of some common challenges and the solutions below.